mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.8.0

-.. function:: setenv(envvar: str, value: str | None) -> None
+.. function:: setenv(envvar: str, value: str | None) -> dict

    Set the value of an environment variable.
 If you set the value to ``null``, the environment variable will be removed.

    Return the updated environment object.